zmb3/teleport/rfd/00xx-pod-access-requests.md

 request, the user can impersonate it.

-In addition to the complex process, limiting access to pods using Kubernetes RBAC has limitations because Kubernetes RBAC does not support controlling access resources using pattern matching.
+In addition to the complex process, limiting access to pods using Kubernetes RBAC has restrictions because Kubernetes RBAC does not support controlling access resources using pattern matching.
 The RBAC Role must include the resource name to grant access, but it requires knowing the Pod name in advance.
 In many cases, it is impossible to know them